alipzsh/knowledge-base/Reflected DOM XSS.md

 # Reflected DOM XSS

-a type of DOM that goes to the server and back.

-pure DOM XSS is an entirely client-side issue, payload inserted into the page. reflected XSS is a server-side issue, payload reflected into the HTML.

-sources can also get data from the website (not just browser).
+- sources can also get data from the website (not just browser).

-website reflect URL parameters in serve's HTML responses (happens in normal XSS)

-RDXSS: attack vector is client side, interacts with the server then is inserted into the DOM:
+attack vector is is reflected into the DOM.

-  * server processes the request
-  * echoes the data into the response
   * the data might be placed into a *JavaScript string literal* or a *data item in the DOM*
   * a script writes the data into a *sink*

-* `eval()` function evaluates JavaScript code represented as a string and returns its completion value.

-  `'var searchResultsObj = ' + this.responseText`

-EXAMINE:
+## EXAMINE:

 1. see the requests made to the server after submitting the input.
 2. the response could be different based on the server's actions.

 EX: